MeV to multi-TeV thermal WIMPs: most conservative limits: Limits from CMB, -ray and cosmic-ray observations

-\underline{\textit{Planck:}} Ionizing particles (mainly $e^-$, $e^+$ and $\gamma$) originating from DM annihilations can inject energies to CMB and perturb its spectra.
-Following~\cite{Slatyer:2015jla}, the CMB anisotropy spectra observed by Planck~\cite{Planck:2015fie,Planck:2018vyg} is used to derive the $95\%$ confidence level (C.L.) upper limit on $\langle \sigma v \rangle$ for any given DM mass.
-Throughout the considered $m_\chi$ range, the CMB constraints are strongest for $e^+e^-$ and $\gamma\gamma$ channels, and weakest for $\nu\bar{\nu}$ channel.
-In fact, for $m_\chi \lesssim 5\,{\rm GeV}$, the strongest constraints on the visible final states are obtained from CMB~\cite{Cirelli:2020bpc}.
-The uncertainties associated with the $e^-(e^+)$ and $\gamma$-ray spectra of DM annihilations not being large, CMB limits are quite robust (see~\cite{Leane:2018kjk}).
+Ionizing particles (mainly $e^-$, $e^+$ and $\gamma$) originating from DM annihilations, can change the ionization history of the hydrogen and helium gasses, thereby perturbing CMB anisotropies.
+Planck~\cite{Planck:2015fie,Planck:2018vyg} measurement of the CMB anisotropy is used to derive the $95\%$ confidence level (C.L.) upper limit on $\langle \sigma v \rangle$ for any given DM mass, following the methodology of~\cite{Slatyer:2015jla}.
+As shown in~\cite{Slatyer:2015jla}, the CMB constraints on the $\langle \sigma v \rangle - m_\chi$ plane of an annihilating WIMP DM is given by,